Deeper Commentary

 essence of Divine law in their hearts (Rom.
 2:15).

-Don’t fear the reproach of men, neither be dismayed at their insults- See on :1,6.
+Don’t fear the reproach of men, neither be dismayed at their insults- The call is to act as the servant of Is.
+50, who was not shamed because he was justified by Yahweh.
+See on :1,6.
 As explained on Is.
 50:8, we need not fear insults nor false accusation from men because we shall ultimately be justified, and even now have righteousness imputed to us.
 This had particular relevance to the returned exiles.
 "Reproach" is s.w.
 Neh.
 1:3; 2:17; 4:4; 5:9 about the reproach of the Gentiles against the partially rebuilt Jerusalem.
 Is.
 51:3-11 is clearly in a restoration context.
 This passage seems to have foreseen the lagging of spirit in Zerubbabel and the builders, and the need to encourage them that a second group of exiles ought to have come with Nehemiah with great joy.
 A few came, but this yet further opportunity was again not realized by the returnees.
 See on :11.

 Isaiah 51:8 For the moth shall eat them up like a garment, and the worm